 Firearm and shotgun licensing

-Doctors are not required to act as cosignatories or referees for firearm or shotgun licenses.
+Doctors are not required to act as cosignatories or referees for firearm or shotgun licences.
 British Medical Association (BMA) guidance suggests:

 - You may act as a person of 'good standing' where the person has never been a patient.

 - Where the person is a patient, only support the application where you are sure that you have sufficient knowledge about the individual to justify a judgement on the individual's safety in possessing and controlling a firearm.

 - In general, make it clear that you are not in a position to judge 'future dangerousness'.

 - GPs may be approached by the police requesting additional information pertaining to licensing - only provide information with consent and which is relevant to the application.

 - Where you believe an individual has access to a firearm and is a danger, encourage them to return their licence and surrender the firearm.
 Confidence should be breached where the risk of death or serious harm to third parties outweighs the patient's privacy interest.
 Again the patient should be informed prior to disclosing the information, where practicable.
 An appropriate person or authority (Chief Constable or the Commissioner of the Metropolitan Police Authority) should be informed of the concerns.
 Any breach of confidentiality may have to be justified to the GMC or a court.

 Body armour offers some protection against injury from high-velocity weapons but has considerable limitations.
 The protection offered is graded I to IV.
 By and large, I and II will protect against handguns but assault rifles and other high power weapons require ceramic tiles to give grade III or IV.
 Like mediaeval armour they are rather heavy and cumbersome.